 And Edinburgh will be really crowded! (you might even have difficulties walking on the streets because of so many people!
 Of course, I’m a bit exaggerating, but generally, it’s true).
 So here are things you need to know before coming to Edinburgh Festivals!

-– Book your accommodation in advance!
+– Book your accommodation for Edinburgh Festivals in advance!

 There are plenty of other options e.g. flat share & short term university accommodation rentals.
 So if you want to stay on budget, it makes sense to check Gumtree for some good deals.

-– Book your flights in advance
+– Book your flights for Edinburgh Festivals in advance

 – Be ready to pay 20-35% more for your meals

 Just as any other services in Edinburgh, almost all the restaurants, and cafes in Edinburgh city centre raise their prices by 20-35%!
 (That doesn’t affect huge chains like Starbucks and McDonalds and big supermarkets).
-Just an example from everyday life: the Bratwurst Stalls in front of the University of Edinburgh was always selling the small Bratwurst for £3.75 (I was their loyal customer all year long), but during the festivals they have increased their price to 4+ pounds (As far as I remember, around 4.5 pounds).
+Just an example from everyday life: the Bratwurst Stalls in front of the University of Edinburgh was always selling the small Bratwurst for £3.75 (I was their loyal customer all year long), but during the festivals, they have increased their price to 4+ pounds (As far as I remember, around 4.5 pounds).

 – You can visit some plays for free if you arrive early

 It’s worth visiting Edinburgh Festivals 1-3 days before their official start.
 Why?
-Because you can visit some of the most wanted performances for free!
+Because you can visit some of the most popular performances for free!
 Usually, they have 1-2-3 rehearsals before they start changing money for their plays, and giving out tickets for free!
 How to get those tickets?
 Just check online, when the rehearsals are (don’t buy tickets online!
-It’s almost never written on the website that some tickets will be given away for free) and go to the Pleasance or George Square (or even Colgate) on that day (preferably around 5-6pm) and listen to the Festival volunteers carefully or just ask them about free tickets.
+It’s almost never written on the website that some tickets will be given away for free) and go to the Pleasance or George Square (or even Cowgate) on that day (preferably around 5-6pm) and listen to the Festival volunteers carefully or just ask them about free tickets.

 – Check the reviews for the paid performances

 Because you might end up paying a lot for something you won’t enjoy.
 Usually, there are plenty of reviews available online, so better check that before buying the tickets.
 You might end up being disappointed (like I was, and I described that in this post).

 – Edinburgh Fringe Festival and Edinburgh International Festival are two absolutely different festivals

 Even though they are running almost at the same time, these festivals are as different as day and night.
-While Edinburgh International Festival is all about art and culture: ballet, opera, orchestral music and theatre plays, where only professionals perform, Edinburgh Fringe festival is more informal.
+While Edinburgh International Festival is all about art and culture: ballet, opera, orchestral music and theatre plays, where only professionals perform, Edinburgh Fringe Festival is more informal.
 It mostly consists of comedy shows run by amateurs.